Quantization of Binary-Input Discrete Memoryless Channels: The Structure of Optimal Quantizers

 As an example to illustrate Lemma \ref{lemma:two}, consider the binary, symmetric errors and erasure channel, with the transition matrix:

 for $p,q \geq 0$ and $p+q \leq 1$.
 Suppose the three outputs, called 0, erasure and 1, are to be quantized to two levels.
 One might expect that symmetry should be maintained by mapping the erasure symbol to the two output symbols with probability 0.5 each.
-However, as Lemma \ref{lemma:two} shows, this probabilistic assignment has lower mutual information than mapping the erasure symbol to either 0 or 1 with probably one.
-This optimal quantizer lacks symmetry between the channel input and quantizer output.
+However, as Lemma \ref{lemma:two} shows, there exists a deterministic quantizer (which maps the erasure to either 0 or 1) which maximizes mutual information, and this quantizer lacks symmetry between the channel input and quantizer output.
+For this particular channel, a stochastic quantizer has strictly lower mutual information.
+Note that for the low-SNR AWGN channel quantized to two levels, asymmetric quantizers are optimal as well \cite{Koch-it13}.

-A naive optimization approach for (\ref{eqn:problemtwo}) would be to search over all $K^I$ candidate solutions, which is searching over all deterministic quantizers.
-This has complexity which is exponential in $I$.
-However, as will be shown in the sequel, a more efficient algorithm exists.
+Previous work on the continuous output channel has shown that dithered quantization has no advantage over fixed, deterministic quantizers \cite{Singh-icc07}.
+Lemma \ref{lemma:two} extends this idea to DMCs, showing that purely stochastic quantizers, that is, non-deterministic quantizers, never have better performance than deterministic quantizers.